What’s New in LabSmarts: Faster Review, Easier Navigation, and Better Follow-Up Reports

 There is also a gray arrow button in the lower-right corner of the screen that returns you to the Results Overview at any time.

-Improvement Indicators in Results Overview
+Improvement Indicators

 When comparing two tests in the Test Results Analysis report, LabSmarts now shows a green thumbs-up or red thumbs-down icon in the Results Overview buttons.